opensafely/documentation/docs/releasing-files.md

 *   Counts of zero can be retained in general, but be aware that zero or 100% counts can be disclosive (‘none of the males aged 45-49 used condoms’; ‘THC was a detected in all premature births in the 17-18 age group’) and should be removed.
 This can be difficult, as these results are often the most valuable from a policy perspective, so be particularly cautious when reporting on these.
 *   Analytical results, such as model coefficients, test statistics, or goodness-of-fit measures generally do not generally present any disclosure risk, as long as these are genuine analyses (eg standard deviation does not present a confidentiality risk, unless it is a standard deviation calculated from just two observations)
 *   Other outputs, such as log files that reveal information about the underlying data, should also be checked and redacted if necessary.
-It is very unlikely that outputs such as log files should be required for publication outside the secure environment.
+It is very unlikely that outputs such as log files should be required for publication outside the secure environment ([see below for more detail](#error-log-files)).
 *   We recommend rounding of results that could be at risk of secondary disclosure.
 This is an alternative to redaction, or can be used in combination.
 However, be careful to round all your results to the same base number - see below.

 Where possible it should be clear what has been redacted, so for example do not redact table titles and category names.
 By convention redactions take the form [REDACTED] to make redacted elements easier to search for.